-Members of a search committee need to maintain a strict level of confidentiality to protect the privacy of the candidates and to preserve the integrity of the search process.
-It is each committee member's responsibility not to discuss any details of the search with non-committee members.
-All public comments should be made exclusively by the search chair, Dean/Provost and Human Resources.
-Search committee members should not contact the candidate individually.
+During the search committee's initial review of the candidates, confidentiality is of the utmost importance.
+The candidate's information, including the status of their application, must remain confidential.
+Search committee members should not contact the candidate individually or discuss the qualifications of a candidate outside of the search committee.
 Candidates have a right to expect privacy during the initial stages of the interview process.
 Confidentiality must be maintained until the candidate is invited to campus and accepts the invitation.